 Any water filtration system or water softener recommendation should start with a water test before an informed decision can be made.
 This is important not only to figure out what needs to be removed from the water, but also to properly size the water softener or water filter.
 To determine what type of water testing to have performed and how to take a proper sample, call a water treatment professional or a state certified laboratory.

 H2O Care is an established, full service water filtration and testing organization, originally formed in 1989, with offices in Hudson, MA and Middleton, MA.
-See our written and published articles in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications tab at the top of the home page.
-You can contact us by email at email@example.com or by calling us at 800-539-1100.
+See our published articles in Water Technology Magazines at http://h2ocare.com.
+Contact us at firstname.lastname@example.org or 800-539-1100.